-Ticket to Work is predicated on the notion of promoting collaborative and locally based multi sector partnerships to create better post-school social and economic outcomes.
+Ticket to Work promotes collaborative and locally based partnerships to create better post-school social and economic outcomes for people with disability.

 Ticket to Work Networks bring together a range of local partners (including industry groups, schools, youth organisations, employment agencies, Local Area Coordination, local councils, NDIS providers and training providers) in local regions to provide support for school to work transition.